One of the most memorable adventures I have had in Australia until now was when I traversed the entire country by train.

 Telstra is the network that provides the largest range of access in Australia, and I found this to be a blessing on my trip.

-Sure, there were areas where the signal cut out completely for hours, but for 3 days, I found I was able to keep in touch with my boyfriend and get on the Internet just by having a Telstra SIM card in my phone.
+Sure, there were areas where the signal cut out completely for hours, but for 3 days, I found I could keep in touch with my boyfriend and get on the Internet just by having a Telstra SIM card in my phone.

-I know that’s not the point of the train trip — to have Internet and connectivity — but for those that think this will make the trip easier, then I suggest picking up a new SIM before starting the journey.
+I know that's not the point of the train trip — to have Internet and connectivity — but for those who think this will make the trip easier, I suggest picking up a new SIM before starting the journey.

 Choose Your Whistle Stop Tours

-Sitting on a train for 3 days is a big change from normal life, so it is best to get yourself mentally prepared for the trip.
+Sitting on a train for 3 days is a big change from normal life, so it is best to prepare for the trip mentally.

-Putting yourself in “holiday mode” or “camping mode” right from the moment you step on board will help alleviate any anxious stress.
+Putting yourself in “holiday mode” or “camping mode” right from the moment you step onboard will alleviate any anxious stress.

 Riding the Indian Pacific train is a memorable Australia attraction, and if you're thinking of doing this, I suggest following this list to prepare.